xibz/spec/links.md

 will be scalable and also provide tactics on how DB read/writes can be done.

 The purpose of the global ID is to ensure very fast lookups no matter the database.
 Without a global ID the database or its client would need to recursively follow event references, upstream or downstream depending on the use case.
 A graph DB would easily provide that, and it is also possible to implement on top of SQL like DBs and document DBs, but it will never be as fast as querying for a global ID.

-Instead a link service that processes and agnostically stores to some DB is much prefer as it gives companies and developers options to choose from.
+Instead a link service that processes and stores the links to some DB is much prefer as it gives companies and developers options to choose from.
 When using an SQL database, the global ID could be the secondary key to easily retrieve indexed entities.
-Links could be easily sorted by timestamp which should roughly coordinate to their linked neighbors, parent and child.
+Links could be easily sorted by timestamps which should roughly coordinate to their linked neighbors, parent and child.

 CDEvents that are to be ingested by some service would also have to worry about the number of events returned.
 This problem is mitigated in that only the